marcohern/car-dealer/README.md

 ## Car slug field

 You may have noticed that cars have a **slug** field.
 The slug value is intended to be a unique url-safe code that references the car.
-This means that, by reading the slug under certain contexts, you get a since of what the entity is.
+The idea is that, by reading the slug under certain contexts, you get a since of what the entity is, or what content it has, without having additional information or looking at a picture.
 Think of it as a descriptive username for the car, a **carname**, if you will.
 Since it's url-safe, this *code* can be rendered within a url.
-This is helpfull when you want your users to be able to determine more or less what data will be presented before he or she navigates to the addressm just by reading it.
-Also, if they want to share the address with a friend, he can read the address and also infer what the content is about.
+This is helpfull when you want your users to be able to, just by reading the address, determine more or less what data will be presented before hand.
+Also, if he or she wants to share the address with a friend, by copying and pasting it in a chatroom, then the friend can read the address and also infer what the content is about.
 It is also very usefull for the images, which have the slug as part of their filename.
 See the [Images and Thumbnail](#images-and-thumbnails) section for more details.

 I find implementing slug attribute on a variety of entities to be a very usefull practice with many advantages.
 For example, in the following address...